 Is an oral biopsy painful?

-You shouldn’t feel pain during the procedure – perhaps just a sharp pin prick or pinch as local anesthetic is injected, or as the needle is used to take the biopsy.
+You shouldn’t feel pain during the procedure – perhaps just a sharp pinprick or pinch as a local anesthetic is injected, or as the needle is used to take the biopsy.
 The use of instruments may also result in some minor pressure as the sample is collected.

-After anesthesia wears off, depending on where the biopsy was performed the site may feel sore for several days.
-You may want to stick to soft foods and take over-the-counter medication for pain (avoid taking NSAIDS, which can increase the risk for bleeding).
+After the anesthesia wears off, depending on where the biopsy was performed the site may feel sore for several days.
+You may want to stick to soft foods and take over-the-counter medication for pain (avoid taking NSAIDs, which can increase the risk for bleeding).

 If you experience significant pain from the biopsy, you may be prescribed pain medications.

 Do you have questions about your upcoming oral biopsy?
 Our Halifax dentists can address any inquiries or concerns.